 - ¼ cup dried cherries

-- Prepare dressing by adding all ingredients to a jar (or mixing bowl) and shaking vigorously (or whisking) to combine.
+- Add all dressing ingredients to a jar (or mixing bowl) and shake vigorously (or whisk) to combine.
 Taste and adjust flavor as needed, adding more balsamic for acidity, salt or pepper for flavor balance, or olive oil for creaminess.
 Set aside.

-- To serve, combine greens, half of the sliced apple and pear, dried cherries, and half of the candied pecans to a large mixing/serving bowl.
+- Combine greens, half of the sliced apple and pear, dried cherries and half of the candied pecans to a large mixing/serving bowl.
 Drizzle with a bit of the dressing and toss to combine.

-- Best when fresh, though leftovers store separately in the refrigerator up to 3 days.
+- This salad is best enjoyed when fresh, though leftovers can be stored in the fridge up to 3 days.